Parent safeguarding advice

 We must inform all parents and carers that there may be occasions where we have to make safeguarding referrals to external agencies, without parental notification.
 In these cases, we assure you that we are always acting in the best interests of a child’s safety.

-From September 2016 will have introduced a half-termly safeguarding newsletter to support parents with issues such as dealing with online dangers, social media etc…
+We occasionally produce safeguarding newsletter to support parents with issues such as dealing with online dangers, social media etc…

 Safeguarding Newsletter 1: Sexting – available HERE